 Shepherd’s Purse is famous for its ability to stop bleeding, especially in the uterus.
-It is used to heal wounds, bleeding from any internal organ for any reason, heavy menstrual bleeding for any reason from fibroids to endometriosis, to post trauma from surgery to the uterus.
-In China the leaves are a popular ingredient in dumplings and the herb is used to “brighten eyes.”
+It is used to heal wounds, bleeding from any internal organ for any reason, heavy menstrual bleeding for any reason from fibroids to endometriosis, to post trauma to the uterus caused by surgery.
+In China, the leaves are a popular ingredient in dumplings and the herb is used to “brighten eyes.”

 Below is an overview of Shepherd’s Purse, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
 Gain a balanced and thorough understanding of the healing properties of Shepherd’s Purse.

 Western Name: Shepherd’s Purse

 Also Known As: Shepard’s Bag, Lady’s Purse, Witches’ Pouches, Pick-Pocket, Blindweed, Pepper-and-Salt, Mother’s Heart, Blind Weed, Capselle

 Organs/Systems: Uterus, Stops Bleeding, Liver

 Key Actions: Stimulant, Hemostatic, Styptic, Astringent, Antiscorbutic, Diuretic, Anticancer, Emenagogue, Febrifuge, Hypotensive, Refrigerant, Vasoconstrictor, Blood Coagulant, Anti-inflammatory

 Medicinal Uses: Stops hemorrhaging of all kinds, internal and external.
 Jaundice, hemorrhoids, chronic diarrhea, dysentery, headache, heart problems, menstrual complaints, cramping, menorrhagia, stop uterine bleeding post child birth, blood in the urine, eczema, rashes.